JessicaMoreschi/Spit-it-Out/README.md

 ## Design Challenges

-In oreder to reflect an effective way the concept, a strong visual identity was necessary.
-A first part of the project was to research some inspirations and works with an hand drawn look and a sort of "diary mood".
-Infact, the site could be seen as a sort of public diary in which people can write their thougths without their identity being made public (no login or entering name is necessary).
+The concept is communicated with a strong visual identity, which is inspired by hand–drawn sketches in order to express the "diary mood".
+In fact, the site could be seen as a sort of public diary in which people can write their thoughts without their identity being made public (no login or entering name is necessary).

 ### Inspirations